mdoradom/AI-Sandbox/Exercise 6/README.md

 #### Conclusion

-Ha tardado mucho en entrenar?
-Es accurated? etc
+- The model has been training for 10 minutes.

-Posible Underfitting: precisión de validación por debajo del 60%.
-Ha tardado 10 minutos.
+- Posible Underfitting: validation accuracy below 60%.

 ---